waffiqaziz/zetta_upn_waffiq_aziz/README.md

 # 1. Overview
-This repo is for educational use, learning about Node.js
+This Branch is for educational use, learning about Node.js, MongoDB, and Mongoose.

 # 2. Step by Step
 Guide step to use this repo:
+1. Make sure MongoDB is installed.
-1. Clone repo `git clone https://github.com/waffiqaziz/zetta_upn_waffiq_aziz/tree/javascript_day_7.git`
+2. Clone repo `git clone https://github.com/waffiqaziz/zetta_upn_waffiq_aziz/tree/javascript_day_7.git`.
-2. Run `npm install express cors body-parser`
+3. Run `npm install express cors body-parser mongoose`.
-3. Run `node main.js`
+4. Run `node main.js`.
-4. Test using Postman or any platform for building and use json body for request.
+5. Test using Postman or any platform for building and use json body for request.
-5. Set headers key `authorization` and value `your_password`
+6. Set headers key `authorization` and value `your_password`.
+7. Use endpoint that provided below to do a test run.

 # 3. Endpoint

-## Book Purchasing
+## Book Purchasing [POST]
-Endpoint for puchasing book `http://localhost:3000/bookPurchasing`
+Endpoint for puchasing book, this also will store into MongoDB.
+`http://localhost:3000/bookPurchasing`

 Request example: